crateio/distutils2/docs/source/distutils/apiref.rst

       object.
 If the same macro is defined by :meth:`define_macro` and undefined by :meth:`undefine_macro` the last call takes precedence (including multiple redefinitions or undefinitions).
-If the macro is redefined/undefined on a per-compilation basis (ie. in the call to :meth:`compile`), then that takes precedence.
+If the macro is redefined/undefined on a per-compilation basis (i.e. in the call to :meth:`compile`), then that takes precedence.

    .. method:: CCompiler.add_link_object(object)

       Add *object* to the list of object files (or analogues, such as explicitly named library files or the output of "resource compilers") to be included in every link driven by this compiler object.

    .. method:: CCompiler.set_link_objects(objects)

       Set the list of object files (or analogues) to be included in every link to *objects*.
 This does not affect any standard object files that the linker may include by default (such as system libraries).

    The following methods implement methods for autodetection of compiler options, providing some functionality similar to GNU :program:`autoconf`.

    .. method:: CCompiler.detect_language(sources)

       Detect the language of a given file, or list of files.
-Uses the  instance attributes :attr:`language_map` (a dictionary), and  :attr:`language_order` (a list) to do the job.
+Uses the instance attributes :attr:`language_map` (a dictionary), and :attr:`language_order`
+      (a list) to do the job.

    .. method:: CCompiler.find_library_file(dirs, lib[, debug=0])